danlevimb/danlevimb/README.md

 ---

 ## 🤝 Let’s connect
-- Open to remote Data Engineering roles focused on scalable data systems and cloud-native architectures.
+- Open to Data Engineering opportunities involving scalable SQL systems, ETL automation, and reliable data infrastructure.
 - If you want to discuss **SQL performance, ETL, BI, or AI-assisted analytics**, ping me on LinkedIn or email.

+Let’s collaborate on building resilient and production-ready data platforms.

 ---